-I’ve noticed that Flow: The Psychology of Optimum Experience by Mihaly Csikszentmihalyi has been mentioned in so many books I’ve been reading lately.
-Lisa Zunshine’s Why We Read Fiction is the first example which comes to mind, but I know there are many other instances.
+Flow: The Psychology of Optimum Experience by Mihaly Csikszentmihalyi has been mentioned in so many books I’ve been reading lately.
+Lisa Zunshine’s Why We Read Fiction is the first example that comes to mind, but I know there are many other instances.
 Flow has become a landmark text as well as a bestseller, and I think it’s deserved.

 Defining flow visually: finding a degree of challenge which runs parallel to our skills and confidence

 When do you feel ‘flow’?
 What about when reading a good book?

 - When reading we enter a simulation of life (and even forget our own at times)

 - We can immerse ourselves in the lives of characters and take on their perspective

 - Retreat into my new book, Your Life in Bloom: Finding Your Path and Your Courage, Grounded in the Wisdom of Nature.